 General and administrative expenses increased approximately \$15.5 million, or 58.2% to \$42.1 million in fiscal 2000 from \$26.6 million in fiscal 1999.
 General and administrative expenses as a percentage of revenues decreased to 12.5% in 2000 from 14.6% in fiscal 1999.
 The decrease in general and administrative expenses as a percentage of revenues was primarily the result of acquiring KTI's recyclable brokerage operations, which carry low general and administrative costs as a percentage of revenues (approximately 6%).
-The general and administrative cost savings from acquiring KTI also contributed to the lower general and administrative expenses as a percentage of revenues in fiscal 2000.
+The general and administrative general and administrative cost savings from acquiring KTI also contributed to the lower general and administrative expenses as a percentage of revenues as a percentage of revenues (approximately 6%).